-Questions to Ask Phlebotomy Colleges
+Questions to Ask Phlebotomy Programs

-Are Internships Provided?
-Find out from the schools you are looking at if they have an internship program in collaboration with regional health care facilities.
-They are the optimal means to obtain hands-on clinical training often not available on campus.
-As an added benefit, internships can assist students establish contacts within the local Warsaw IL medical community.
-And they look good on resumes as well.
+Are Internships Included?
+Ask the programs you are looking at if they have an internship program in collaboration with regional medical facilities.
+They are the optimal means to receive hands-on clinical training typically not provided on campus.
+As an additional benefit, internships can assist students establish contacts within the local Warren IL healthcare community.
+And they are a plus on resumes also.

-Attending Phlebotomy Training near Warsaw Illinois?
+Attending Phlebotomy Training near Warren Illinois?

 More Bloody Awesome Locations in Illinois